Steliospne/memory-cards/README.md

 ## **Outcome**

 - Used **React** with **NextJS**
-- Learned animations with Framer Motion
 - Learned conditional rendering
-- Learned importance of smaller components
+- Learned of react context